 The UN Office of Human Rights has a section on climate change

 The UN Refugee Agency has FAQs on climate change and disaster displacement.

 The Institute is advised on the human rights implications of climate change by expert human rights lawyer, Dr. Zoi Aliozi.

-The proposed* Paris Agreement, negotiated in December 2015, has been widely reported as progress since the failed 2009 Copenhagen Climate Conference, which resulted in the Copenhagen Accord.
+The UN Paris Agreement, negotiated in December 2015 and ratified in November 2016, has been widely reported as progress since the failed 2009 Copenhagen Climate Conference, which resulted in the Copenhagen Accord.
 However, apart from 'aiming' to keep 'well below 2°C above pre-industrial levels and to pursue efforts to limit the temperature increase to 1.5ºC,' there is no clear difference from the 2009 Accord, which in fact included the consideration of the 1.5ºC limit.

 To many observers, the December 2015 Paris Agreement — far from a historic achievement — reinforces the long, tragic history of continued and increasing atmospheric greenhouse gas pollution, abusing the human rights of billions of people, all future generations and the rest of Nature.
 (See more on the Paris Agreement here.)

 The Paris Agreement acknowledges the crisis of climate refugees, but puts off any decision by striking a task force on Displacement.
 Unlike war refugees climate change displaced people are not recognized for any support whatsoever.

 Far from implementing the terms and the spirit of the United Nations Framework Convention on Climate Change (UNFCCC), the Paris Agreement, by a common sense reading, fails to even respect the clear intent and specific terms of the 1992 UNFCCC.